ava-labs/avalanche-docs/learn/platform-overview/staking.md

 * La dirección para enviar las recompensas

 {% hint style="info" %}
-The minimum amount that a delegator must delegate is 25 AVAX.
+La cantidad mínima que un delegado debe delegar es de 25 AVAX
 {% endhint %}

 {% hint style="danger" %}
-Note that once you issue the transaction to add your stake to a delegator, there is no way to change the parameters. **You can’t remove your stake early or change the stake amount, node ID, or reward address.** If you’re not sure, ask for help on [Discord](https://chat.avax.network) or browse our [Developer FAQs](http://support.avalabs.org/en/collections/2618154-developer-faq).
+Ten en cuenta que una vez emites la transacción to add your stake to a delegator, there is no way to change the parameters. **You can’t remove your stake early or change the stake amount, node ID, or reward address.** If you’re not sure, ask for help on [Discord](https://chat.avax.network) or browse our [Developer FAQs](http://support.avalabs.org/en/collections/2618154-developer-faq).
 {% endhint %}

 ### Delegator rewards <a id="delegator-rewards"></a>